quockytong/crystalline-rec/README.md

 - **Record meetings** with microphone + system audio capture (hear others even with headphones)
 - **Start/Pause/Resume** recording controls (Start = new meeting)
-- **AI Transcription** via OpenAI Whisper, Deepgram Nova-2, or AssemblyAI with speaker diarization
+- **AI Transcription** via Gemini 2.5 family with speaker diarization
 - **Switch between API models** for transcription
 - **Editable transcripts** with timestamps and speaker names (auto-saved)
 - **Audio playback** synced with transcript highlighting
-- **AI Chat** to ask questions about the transcript (GPT-4o, GPT-4 Turbo, or Claude)
+- **AI Chat** to ask questions about the transcript Gemini 2.5 family
 - **Meeting history** stored locally with full transcript and audio
 - **Delete meetings** with all associated data